pletfix/docs/en/lifecycle.md

 The entry point for all web requests to a Pletfix application is the `public/index.php` file.
 All requests are directed to this file by your web server (Apache / Nginx) configuration.
-The `index.php` is starting first the Autoloader and second the application by calling `\Core\Application::run()` for loading the rest of the framework.
+The `index.php` is starts the autoloader first and your application second by calling `\Core\Application::run()` for loading the rest of the framework.

         /*
          * Save the start time for benchmark tests.